vladkinoman/just-my-notes/games/game-recommendations.md

 - Starcraft 1-2.
 Some people say Warcraft (especially the 3rd one) > Starcraft.

 - Age of Mythology - my own first strategy video game <3

+Also Settlers were great!
+Settlers 2 and 3 were the best in the series.
+4 is the best game if we want more modern gameplay.